 If you post regularly on Instagram, that’s great!
 Engaging your current audience is very important, but don’t be afraid to branch outside of your current circle of friends.
 The idea of social media is to gain as large of an audience for your business as you can get.

 By using hashtags on your photos you make it easy for users who are not already familiar with your account to find and love your posts too, potentially increasing your follower count.

 So how does it work?
 When a user clicks on or searches for a hashtag, they are able to browse the various posts that have been tagged with it.
 This can include your own posts and those of other accounts that have used the same hashtag.
 These accounts will most likely be in your same industry or share similar values as yours.

 For example, if you’re a fitness blogger or personal trainer, you might consider posting with #fitness #gains #fitfam.
 By using Content Hashtags your content becomes a part of one or multiple categories.
 Users who are interested in fitness might use these keywords to find content that will help them.
 If your posts are not categorized with the popular hashtags of your industry, you run the risk of being overlooked.

 To find relevant hashtags, you can search for different keywords on Instagram and figure out which hashtag has the most activity.
 If you want to save time, check out Bizcrown’s cheat sheet guides in our help center, where we reveal popular hashtags for specific industries, as well as top engaging accounts.

 Keep your business hashtags relatively short, so they’re easy to remember (and spell) for your consumers.
-It’s not rare for users pick up on the hashtag and use it for consumer generated content (CGC) that supports your company.
+It’s not rare for users to pick up on the hashtag and use it for consumer-generated content (CGC) that supports your company.